menu

 Good Hope is a decidedly white-collar city, with fully 85.61% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Good Hope is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Good Hope who work in teaching (23.74%), management occupations (16.19%), and office and administrative support (13.31%).

-Good Hope is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Good Hope is a great place for families with children to consider.
+First of all, many other families with children live here, making Good Hope a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Good Hope has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Good Hope’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Good Hope does not have a public transit system used by locals to get to and from work.
+Good Hope is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Good Hope in 2022 was $32,764, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $131,056 for a family of four.
 However, Good Hope contains both very wealthy and poor people as well.